meegpipe/meegpipe/tutorials/klaus/+tutorial_klaus/part1.md

 clear all;
 ````

-Then we can retrieve again our _physioset_ using the `pset.load` function:
+Then we can retrieve at any time our modified _physioset_ using the
+`pset.load` function:

 ````matlab
 % We need to load only the .pseth file.
 Not the .pset!